 From these injuries may come paralysis, loss of memory, significant pain, anxiety, depression, and impaired motor skills.
 If you suffer an injury from a falling object, liquid or other things on the floor, or a criminal attack, your injuries may allow you to recover for:

-In Florida, you have four years from the date of the incident to sue the premises owners for negligence.
+In Florida, you have two years from the date of the incident to sue the premises owners for negligence.
 If you pursue a premises liability case, your lawyer will want any photographs or video you took of the condition or incident, security camera footage, witnesses, store or police reports, and medical records.

 Call The Law Offices of James G. Graver for a free consultation.
 We will help you understand the personal injury claims process and work towards your best settlement as you recover from your injuries.